What Is Demand Planning?

 Demand planning is becoming an increasingly important aspect of supply chain management.
 It allows businesses to optimise their order fulfilment process without wasting money on excessive storage.

-In a competitive market, having enough stock to meet demand is crucial to avoid missing out on potential purchases or losing customers to other companies.
+In a competitive market, having sufficient stock to meet demand is crucial to avoid missing out on potential sales or losing customers to competitors.
 Customers are unlikely to wait for your products to be back in stock when they can buy equivalents elsewhere.
+Insufficient inventory can lead to lost sales and decreased customer satisfaction.
 If your products are frequently out of stock, customers may stop browsing your online store altogether.

 While keeping large inventories might seem like the solution, overstocking can significantly increase your storage costs, forcing you to hold onto excess stock or sell goods at discounted prices to clear your inventory.
 With demand planning, you can manage the steady flow of products into and out of your inventory, ensuring it never empties while avoiding overstock.